 Caesar’s political legacy is far weightier than his literary contributions.
 One only need think of the titles of German and Russian rulers (Kaiser, Czar) to see his name penetrating deep into the modern world.
 Without Caesar, the Roman empire and therefore Europe would look very different.

 However, his influence in literature is not negligible.
-While his De Analogia had little influence, he was noted for his mastery of Latinitas; Caesar’s Latin is often seen as without blemish, and any mistake is instead granted as acceptable on his authority.
+While his De Analogia had little influence, he was noted for his mastery of Latinitas; Caesar’s Latin is often admired for its clarity and purity, and any irregularity in his prose is instead accepted on his authority.
+The famous critic Quintilian thought only Caesar could rival Cicero in oration.
+His Commentarii also became central to both military education and to the teaching of Latin, where their simplicity purity makes them indispensable classroom texts.

 Latin: PHI Latin Texts